 Failure to Get Informed Consent

-Receiving appropriate and legal consent before taking part in a medical procedure is critical.
-It becomes even more important if there is a medical error during a procedure or a serious injury.
-Physicians can face battery or assault if consent is not received or if the consent received is not correct.
-There are three main types of consent: implied, expressed, and voluntary.
-Most importantly, consent must be informed by the medical professional and the patient must fully understand the situation at hand for it to be appropriate.
-If any of those elements are missing, a medical malpractice claim may be appropriate.
+Receiving appropriate legal consent before a medical procedure is critical.
+It becomes even more important if there is a medical error during a procedure leading to serious injury.
+Physicians can face battery or assault claims if consent is not properly sought or received.